EDUCBA Logo

 Output:

-Explanation: In the above example we have to retrieve the maximum value from the salary column.
+Explanation: In the above example, we must retrieve the maximum value from the salary column.
 We have retrieved value from the salary column using a distinct clause.
-We have used the max function where we have to retrieve max values from the column.
-We have used max function with the distinct, group by, having clause and with where condition in PostgreSQL.
+In order to extract the maximum values from the column, we have utilised the max function.
+We used the max function with the distinct, group by, having clause, and where condition in PostgreSQL.

-After excluding null values it will provide the result of max function.
+After excluding null values, it will provide the result of the max function.
 The below example shows that the max function will exclude the null values from the column.

 Code: